Special routes of U.S. Route 9

-A total of at least three special routes of U.S. Route 9 (US 9) exist and at least seven have been deleted.
+A total of at least three special routes of U.S. Route 9 (US 9) exist and at least seven have been decommissioned.

 Georgetown truck route

 U.S. Route 9 Truck (US 9 Truck) is a 6.1 mi truck route of US 9 in the town of Georgetown in Sussex County, Delaware.
 US 9 Truck begins at an intersection between US 9 and US 113/Delaware Route 404 Truck (DE 404 Truck) to the west of Georgetown.
 At this point, US 9 Truck heads southeast concurrent with US 113 and DE 404 Truck on four-lane divided Dupont Boulevard.
 The road heads through woodland with some farmfields and businesses.
-US 9 Truck/DE 404 Truck split from US 113 by heading north-northeast on two-lane undivided South Bedford Street.
-The road passes commercial development before heading through farmland with some homes.
-The routes curve to the north-northwest prior to heading north.
-US 9 Truck/DE 404 Truck turn east onto Park Avenue and pass through residential areas before crossing the Delmarva Central Railroad's Indian River Subdivision line at-grade.
-The road runs through agricultural areas and passes to the south of Delaware Coastal Airport, where it makes a curve to the north.
+US 9 Truck/DE 404 Truck split from US 113 by heading east-northeast on two-lane undivided Arrow Safety Road.
+The road passes through a mix of farmland and woodland with some development, coming to a roundabout with South Bedford Street, where the name changes to Park Avenue.
+The routes continue east before curving to the northeast, crossing the Delmarva Central Railroad's Indian River Subdivision line at-grade.
+The road turns east and passes to the south of Delaware Coastal Airport, where it makes a curve to the north.
 US 9 Truck/DE 404 Truck head through a mix of farmland and woodland with some homes to the east of the airport, crossing the Delmarva Central Railroad's Lewes Industrial Track line at-grade before ending at US 9/DE 404 east of Georgetown.
-US 9 Truck has an annual average daily traffic count ranging from a high of 30,235 vehicles at the Arrow Safety Road intersection along the US 113 concurrency to a low of 5,033 vehicles at the Zoar Road intersection.
 The portion of US 9 Truck concurrent with US 113 is part of the National Highway System.

-US 9 Truck was designated in 1983.
-The Delaware Department of Transportation (DelDOT) is planning to move US 9 Truck to a new alignment of Park Avenue located further to the south.
-The realigned Park Avenue will lead to a roundabout with South Bedford Street and Arrow Safety Road, from which US 9 Truck will follow Arrow Safety Road west to US 113.
-Utility work on the new alignment of Park Avenue began in the later part of 2021, with road construction to begin in 2022.
-The new alignment of US 9 Truck will be completed in 2023.
+US 9 Truck was designated in 1983, heading south along US 113 before it turned north on South Bedford Street and east on Park Avenue, where it picked up its current alignment.
+The Delaware Department of Transportation (DelDOT) moved US 9 Truck to a new alignment of Park Avenue located further to the south.
+The realigned Park Avenue leads to a roundabout with South Bedford Street and Arrow Safety Road, from which US 9 Truck follows Arrow Safety Road west to US 113.
+Road construction on the new alignment of Park Avenue and improvements to Arrow Safety Road began in 2022.
+The new alignment of US 9 Truck opened on May 28, 2024.
+A ribbon-cutting ceremony was held on June 7, 2024, with DelDOT secretary Nicole Majeski and state and local officials in attendance.